chryket/moak/README.md

 ## Running on your own pc

-Avoid breaking your system python by using a virtual environment.
+Avoid breaking the system python by using a virtual environment.

 You can use any of
 - python [venv](https://docs.python.org/3.6/library/venv.html#module-venv) with the standard library.